 "I hope things work out better with your next tutor," I said.

-chair back.
+back.
 I caught a pained look in his eyes as he turned away.
-He
+He stood,

-stood, brushed off his jacket, and sauntered toward the door.
-He was
+brushed off his jacket, and sauntered toward the door.
+He was almost there

 I wanted to chase him, to explain, but I didn't know what to say.
 The back